-Foregoing option to imagine the total solar eclipse in the Google Earth is displaying in .kmz files for solar eclipses from 1960 to 2099 provided for the public by Xavier Jubier.
+Foregoing option to imagine the total solar eclipse in Google Earth is displayed in .kmz files for solar eclipses from 1960 to 2099 provided for the public by Xavier Jubier.
 Those files will draw the paths and limits of the solar eclipses across the Earth’s surface.
-Every solar eclipse path contains the umbral northern and southern limit of a solar eclipse (plotted in black) and central line (plotted with blue).
+Every solar eclipse path contains the umbral northern and southern limits of a solar eclipse (plotted in black) and the central lines (plotted in blue).
 All files have been synchronized with the ‘Five Millennium Canon of Solar Eclipses’ tool.

 Both eclipse.gfsc.nasa.gov and Xavier Jubier maps feature the ‘dynamic local circumstances predictions at the click’s location’ that is available with interactive Google Maps.
 That is why using Google Maps is a keynote to develop the total solar eclipse visualization for the Google Earth client.

 I prepared my own way to create the total solar eclipse animation, which I would like to show in this two-piece article.

 - I would like to explain to you how to create this visualization on the 2017 eclipse example in Wyoming, USA as I did for my purpose.
 For the initial work, you will need to be opened: eclipse.gfsc.nasa.gov with the virtual path of totality centered on your area (Wyoming in this case) (pic.
 1) and Scribble Maps with a new map created (pic.
 2).